 Why might you want to learn a martial art like Tai Chi?
 In my experience, Tai Chi is the perfect martial art for people who think they’re not interested in martial arts.
 Why?
 Because it emphasizes using internal power rather than external strength; because it teaches you to use softness rather than aggression; because it teaches you to relax rather than tense.

 These skills are not only useful in fighting, but also in daily life.
 For example, being able to relax under pressure is something that could easily save your life on the highway.
-In fact, it saved mine years ago when I it helped me to avoid an oncoming truck that was trying to pass a tractor trailer on a small, country road.
+In fact, it saved mine years ago when it helped me to avoid an oncoming truck that was trying to pass a tractor-trailer on a small, country road.

 If you’re already thinking that Tai Chi sounds like the perfect art for women, as well as non-aggressive men, then you’re exactly right.
-As a small-sized man (5’8″ and 145lbs), this is why I finally settled on on Tai Chi as the perfect martial art for me.
+As a small-sized man (5’7″ on a good day and 145 lbs), this is why I finally settled on Tai Chi as the perfect martial art for me.
 After trying just about every martial art under the sun, I finally accepted that I would never be able to compete with big strong guys when it comes to strength.

 Luckily, I don’t have to.

-My Tai Chi is powered by the internal energy that I develop through Qi Gong.
-Because of that internal energy, I can handle even the biggest and strongest attacker despite my small size.
+My Tai Chi is powered by the internal strength that I develop through Qi Gong.
+Because of that internal energy, I can handle a big and strong attacker despite my small size.
 And more importantly, because Tai Chi makes me relaxed and peaceful (as opposed to tense and aggressive, like many martial arts), I can still sit down, relax, and savor a delicious cup of Chai Tea.